xakraz/coreos-pxe-sandbox/README.md

 > Note
 > --
 >
-> By default, `Mayu` thinks it can access an ETCD instance running on the same host to enable the `etcd` bootstrapping of the CoreOS clusters.
+> By default, `Mayu` thinks it can access an **ETCD instance running on the same host** to enable the `etcd` bootstrapping of the CoreOS clusters.
 >
-> The documation regarding this is not linked anywhere but is readable there: https://github.com/giantswarm/mayu/blob/master/docs/etcd_clusters.md
+> The documentation regarding this is not linked anywhere but is readable there: https://github.com/giantswarm/mayu/blob/master/docs/etcd_clusters.md
 >
-> For workshop reasons, we will use the public ETCD service provided by CoreOS.
-But, of course, for production usage, use a local etcd instance as explained.
+> For workshop reasons, we will use the public ETCD service provided by CoreOS (https://discovery.etcd.io).
+But, of course, for production usage, use a local `etcd` instance as explained.

 #####  Check the service